zeromq/ingescape/doc/content/blog/vlc.md

 ## Adaptation for Windows and Linux : making VLC cross-platform again
 While writing this article on a Mac, we used the macOS environment to investigate the code and compile it after adding our ingeScape code.
 During our analysis, we found out that the macOS implementation of the GUI makes it uneasy to keep all of our modifications compliant with the VLC cross-platform philosophy and to locate all the changes in the VLC library.
 Most of our changes were done in the *modules/gui/macosx* folder and more specifically in *modules/gui/macosx/VLCMainMenu.m*.

-On Windows and Linux, the default VLC UI is developed using Qt, which is a great multi-platform industrial framework that we used to develop the ingeScape editor.
+On Windows and Linux, the default VLC UI is developed using Qt, which is a great multi-platform industrial framework that we also chosed to develop the ingeScape editor.

-In order to make our modifications compatible also for Linux and Windows, we now need to investigate the code in *modules/gui/qt* or in *modules/gui/skins2*,which also relies on Qt.
+In order to make our modifications compatible also for Linux and Windows, we now need to investigate the code in *modules/gui/qt* or in *modules/gui/skins2*, which also relies on Qt.

 ### Compiling on Linux and Windows
 The Videolan Wiki provides a page for [Unix Compilation](https://wiki.videolan.org/UnixCompile/).
 For Windows, the Videolan Wiki provides this [page](https://wiki.videolan.org/Win32Compile/).

 **Linux**

 We are using a Debian Buster distribution because it is well [documented](https://wiki.videolan.org/UnixCompile/) for VLC compilation and all dependencies can be fetched easily.
-This Debian version is compliant with the minimal Qt version required by VLC (>5.9.0).
+This Debian version is compliant with the minimal Qt version required by VLC (>=5.9.0).

+To include ingeScape, first install it so that the headers are in */usr/local/include* and the lib is in */usr/local/lib*.
+Then edit *lib/Makefile.am* and *lib/core.c* exactly in the same way as for the macOS compilation.
+Rerun *configure --enable-skins2* and *make* : the new compiled version will embed ingeScape properly and already start and stop as an ingeScape agent.
+NB: do not forget to adapt the device name in the *igs_startWithDevice* function.

 We used the following commands to prepare, compile and run vlc: